lars1050/csc341-s24/prog-assign-csc341/prog05-sort/README.md

 1. Create the method `public Auggie[] toArray(Comparator<Auggie> order)`.
 Return an array with the values in the List.
 This array should be ordered (sorted) according to the passed Comparator.
 You may not use any of the built-in Java sorting algorithms.
 You choose which sorting algorithm you want to implement.

 1. Create the method `public ArrayList<Auggie> query(Role role)`.
-Return all the students in the list who have the specified major.
+Return all the auggies in the list who have the specified role.
 Note that the return type is an ArrayList, not Auggie[ ].
 Return the new ArrayList even if no items were added to the ArrayList.

 ### Testing